ltunc/go-proxx/README.md

 open neighbors if there are no blackholes nearby.

 Method Board.Populate() places blackholes on the board (set flag IsBlackhole for some cells).
-The distribution of the holes is not norma (was not enough time to proper implement normal distribution), instead just random.
+The distribution of the holes **is not normal** (was not enough time to proper implement normal distribution), instead just random.
-To place exact amount of holes the method uses linear representation of 2d array, sets for K items flag true (this represents a blackhole), shuffles this linear representation, then converts items in 2d coordinates.
+To place exact amount of holes the method uses linear representation (1d) of 2d array, sets for K items flag true (this represents a blackhole), shuffles this linear representation, then converts items in 2d coordinates.
 Another approach is to generate X and Y coordinates randomly, but chosen method of shuffle allows to potentially easily implementation of normal distribution.